 Stefanie Evans Sr. Director, Program Development

-Stefanie Evans is in her 12th season with the Wolves and second as senior director of program development.
+Stefanie Evans is in her 13th season with the Wolves and third as senior director of program development.

 The Illinois State University graduate joined the organization in December 2006 as an account executive and assumed a role as director of program development prior to the 2011-12 season.

-She has earned the American Hockey League’s award for the Western Conference’s Top Group Sales Executive each of the last four seasons – and has finished among the top three each of the last six seasons.
+She has earned the American Hockey League’s award for the Western Conference’s Top Group Sales Executive each of the last six seasons – and has finished among the top five each of the last eight seasons.

 Steve Winner e-Business Specialist

-Steve Winner is in his fifth season as the team’s e-business specialist.
+Steve Winner is entering his sixth season as the team’s e-business specialist.

 Prior to becoming a part of the Wolves front office, he worked for 23 years in Allstate Insurance’s IT department.
 He also worked for Electronic Golf Organizer for two years as a project manager and Jaci’s Cookies for three years in the company’s marketing, development and quality control departments.